notofonts/noto-docs/src/miniarticles/NotoSansTifinaghAdrar.md

 # Noto Sans Tifinagh Adrar

-Noto Sans Tifinagh Adrar is a unmodulated (“sans serif”) design in the Adrar variant for texts in the African _Tifinagh_ script.
+Noto Sans Tifinagh Adrar is an unmodulated (“sans serif”) design in the Adrar variant for texts in the African _Tifinagh_ script.

 Noto Sans Tifinagh Adrar contains 164 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.